Annuities: Traps for the Unwary

 The tax treatment of an annuity after the owner’s death depends on whether the contract has been annuitized.

-If the annuity proceeds are retained by the estate of the owner, the estate owes ordinary income tax on any gain in the contract, and the annuity’s value is included in the owner’s gross estate.
-The estate is entitled to an income tax deduction on the decedent’s final return for the additional estate tax attributable to the annuity value reported on the estate tax return, if any.
+If the annuity proceeds are retained by the estate of the owner, the estate will owe ordinary income tax on any gain in the contract, and the annuity value will be included in the gross estate of the owner.
+The estate will be entitled to a tax deduction on the decedent’s final income tax return for the additional estate tax attributable to the annuity value on the decedent’s estate tax return, if any.

-If the annuity proceeds are paid to a named beneficiary, any tax on the gain transfers to the beneficiary.
-The beneficiary is entitled to an income tax deduction for any additional estate tax attributable to the annuity value reported on the decedent’s estate tax return, if any.
+If the annuity proceeds are paid to a named beneficiary, any tax on the gain is transferred to the beneficiary.
+The beneficiary is entitled to a tax deduction for the additional estate tax attributable to the annuity value on the decedent’s estate tax return, if any.

-Annuities can be valuable tools for financial planning, but their complexity often warrants professional guidance.
-Contact your CAPTRUST financial advisor for answers to questions specific to your annuity.
+Annuities can serve as useful vehicles for financial planning; however, nuance and complexity associated with them warrant professional guidance.
+Please contact your CAPTRUST advisor to answer questions specific to your annuity.

 Source: